-In Greater London, the 32 borough councils, the City Corporation, the London Thames Gateway Development Corporation and the Olympic Delivery Authority are the local planning authorities for their area.
+In Greater London the 32 borough councils, the City Corporation and the London Legacy Development Corporation are the local planning authorities for their area.

 In addition there are two types of development that the Secretary of State has separately required local planning authorities to consult the Mayor on.
 These are:

 View maps of the central London area and Thames Policy Area referred to in the 2008 Order:

 - Central London Map.pdf